Acacia ligulata: Reproduction and dispersal

-A. ligulata flowers during May to November, depending on the region, odd flowers occurring throughout the year.
+Acacia ligulata flowers during May to November, depending on the region, odd flowers occurring throughout the year.
 Seeds are produced between November and January.
 They have diaspores with fleshy appendages indicating dispersal by birds, including the red wattlebird, and ants (myrmecochory).
 Ants can transport the seeds up to 180m and disperse it within an area of 3000 m^{2} around their nest.

 Uses

-A. ligulata is used as a hedge and windbreak, to stabilise sandy areas, for revegetation and erosion control, also in areas with salinity or alkaline conditions.
+Acacia ligulata is used as a hedge and windbreak, to stabilise sandy areas, for revegetation and erosion control, also in areas with salinity or alkaline conditions.
 It can be grown from cuttings and has been used as emergency stock fodder.

 Indigenous Australians have used the plant by mixing its ashes with the dried and powdered leaves of Duboisia hopwoodii to prepare a stimulant chewing mixture (pituri) for trading.
 Gum produced by this species was used for consumption, and the seeds were roasted and ground to make damper.
 Leaves and bark were used for medicinal purposes, to treat colds, chest infections, and general illnesses.